COMMENT: The new Iran – Azerbaijan transit route reflects shifting geopolitical realities

 Azerbaijan and Iran laid the foundation on October 6 for a transit route connecting western Azerbaijan to its exclave of Nakhchivan through Iran.
 The road bridge is being built in line with the memorandum of mutual understanding between the governments of Azerbaijan and Iran on developing new transport links.
-According to the Azerbaijani media, the bridge will span the Araz River to connect to the Iranian province of Eastern Azerbaijan.
+According to the Azerbaijani media, the bridge will span the Aras River to connect to the Iranian province of Eastern Azerbaijan.

 The new transit project announcement came amid the ongoing normalisation of ties between Azerbaijan and Iran after months of harsh diplomatic confrontation.
-From the Iranian perspective, there are several reasons behind the shift in the diplomatic relations, but the most important is the changed regional balance of power in the South Caucasus following the war in 2020 between Azerbaijan and Armenia.
+From the Iranian perspective, there are several reasons behind the shift in diplomatic relations, but the most important is the changed regional balance of power in the South Caucasus following the war in 2020 between Azerbaijan and Armenia.
 Among the broader impacts of the war were the declining influence of Iran and the strengthening axis of Baku-Ankara and Baku-Tel Aviv in the region.

 The turning point was the Azerbaijani government's ambitious plans to establish a land route with Turkey from Nakhchivan through Armenia's Syunik province shortly after the Russia-brokered ceasefire agreement was signed between Baku and Yerevan in November 2020.
 Given the bilateral strategic partnership between the two countries, Azerbaijan has long sought to be linked directly to Turkey via a land route.
 However, such plans provoked an immediate reaction from Iran, the strategic partner of Armenia, accusing Azerbaijan and Turkey of attempting to redraw the borders in the South Caucasus.

-The proposed corridor project, the Zangezur Corridor, consists of transit networks, such as highways, bridges, tunnels and railway connections.
+The proposed corridor project comprises transit networks, such as highways, bridges, tunnels and railway connections.
 The initial route was supposed to run through Armenia's Syunik province, which triggered fears in Yerevan about Azerbaijan's possible "invasion of Syunik" and became the main point of discontent during the peace talks with Armenia in the last two years.
 Armenia saw such plans as part of the rising ambitions of Azerbaijan following its military victory in the 2020 war as well as Turkey’s ongoing geopolitical expansion.

 Although Azerbaijan rejected all allegations regarding a possible takeover of Syunik for implementing the Zangezur Corridor, and recognised Armenia’s sovereignty over these territories, this did not reassure Armenia.
 Yerevan is closely aligned with Tehran as one of the potent deterrent forces against Azerbaijan.